MaheshGuttedar/AccountManagerUpdate/AccountManager/Content/theme/plugins/ckeditor/README.md

 ## Documentation

-The full editor documentation is available online at the following address: http://docs.ckeditor.com
+The Editor documentation is available online at the following address: http://docs.ckeditor.com

 ## Installation